drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 The input stage is a pair of Op Amps tied together by the resistor network R1-Rg-R1.
 The second stage is a difference amplifier with single ended output.
 The overall gain is G = (1 + 2R1/Rg)(R3/R2).
-This is a well studied circuit, you can read about it in the textbook Horowitz and Hill cited in the introduction, or at [Wikipedia](https://en.wikipedia.org/wiki/Instrumentation_amplifier) or in the many vendor application notes on the subject.
+This is a well studied circuit, you can read about it in the textbook by Horowitz and Hill cited in the introduction, or at [Wikipedia](https://en.wikipedia.org/wiki/Instrumentation_amplifier) or in the many vendor application notes on the subject.